protontypes/agile-development-methods-and-strategies/README.md

 The term ‘safety culture’ was first used in the Report on the chernobyl disaster and was described as:
 > `That assembly of characteristics and attitudes in organizations and individuals which establishes that, as an overriding priority, nuclear plant safety issues receive the attention warranted by their significance.`  [[7](https://en.wikipedia.org/wiki/Safety_culture)]

-Multiple desaster were caused by a lack of safety culture, closed technology and closed science including:
+Multiple disasters were caused by a lack of safety culture, closed technology and closed science including:

  * [Diesel_emissions_scandal](https://en.wikipedia.org/wiki/Diesel_emissions_scandal)
  * [Teflon Scandal](https://www.nytimes.com/2016/01/10/magazine/the-lawyer-who-became-duponts-worst-nightmare.html)